 “Adventure is out there!”
 Discovering a new place or experiencing something for the first time is such a thrill.
 I’m definitely an adventure junkie.
 I love trying things I haven’t before, traveling to places I’ve never been to and tackling the unknown.
+But, being an adventurer also means I need to take care of myself — which often means working out in while traveling.

-Being an adventurer also means I need to take care of myself.
 My favorite kind of adventures are ones that give me a workout.
 I mean, who doesn’t like feeling the burn the day after?
 And it makes your day exploring more rewarding when you work for it.

 Here are a few of my favorite workout oriented adventures ideas.